dilisa25/blog/_posts/2025-10-21-debugging.md

 #### What It Was Supposed to Do
 Ask user to enter the correct password but only give them 3 attempts
 #### Problem
-The code checks the wrong string ("incorrect_password") instead of the correct password.
-Users get four attempts instead of three, and the loop continues even after the correct password is entered.
+The code checks the wrong string ("incorrect_password") instead of the correct password and the user is allowed four attempts instead of three.
 #### My Thought Process and Solution
-Change the condition to if password == correct_password to check the correct password.
-Limit attempts by changing the check to if attempts == 3.
-Add a break to exit the loop when the correct password is entered
+To make the code work as intended I changed the condition to if password == correct_password to actually check the correct password.
+I limited the the attempts to 3 instead of 4 by changing the conditional to if attempts >= 3.

-The correct answer:
+The correct code is:

 ```python
 attempts = 0